Kamapcuc/BaiduWGS84/README.md

 Baidu WGS84
 ===========

-There are a lot of publications in internet that Baidu coordinates are wring.
+On the Internet there are lots of publications concerning Baidu wrong coordinates.
-People just dont realize, that thre are different positioning sytems.
+That misunderstanding happens because a lot of different exsisting positioning systems may have different coordinates.
-Here is the script, that transforms Google coordinates to Baidu coordinates.
+Here is the script, which transforms Google coordinates to Baidu coordinates.

 ### Example, how to use it:
 ````html